micahlmartin/nuts/README.md

 # Settings

 You can configure your environment settings in `settings.yml`.
 The file is precompiled using the [Lodash template](https://lodash.com/docs#template) syntax similar to ERB.
+All settings are available through `Nuts.settings`.

 # Conventions

+Most things can be accessed via the global `Nuts` object.
+This is not necessary, but it's done for convenience.

 ## Routes